 Luckily, there are several innovative car seat sensor apps and car seat alarms parents can use to remind them when there's a little one in the backseat—and you might already have one of them installed.

 Here are 5 car seat sensor apps that reduce the risk of leaving little ones behind:

 If you use Waze to help you beat traffic, you can set it up to remind you to check the backseat when you reach your destination.
 Simply turn on the "Child Reminder" feature in your settings to start getting the notifications.
 It even allows you to add a custom message, so you can write a sweet note about your baby.

 If you're not a Waze fan but are an Android user, you can try the Kars 4 Kids Safety App on Google Play.
 It connects to your car's Bluetooth so that when you (and your phone) leave the car, an alarm goes off.
 You can add your child's photo to fully customize your reminder.

 Car seat manufacturers, like Evenflo and Cybex, offer built-in alarm functions thanks to innovative chest clips that don't just protect kids in the event of an accident, but also if they're accidentally left in the vehicle.

-If you've already got a car seat and aren't keen on apps (or if your child has caregivers who aren't) the Steelmate Baby Car Seat Reminder is a low-cost car reminder system ($37.99 on Amazon) that alerts drivers to the possibility of children in the back seat.
-If your kiddo rides with someone who does not use a smartphone, this innovative alarm is a good bet.
+If you've already got a carseat you like and aren't keen on apps (or if your child has caregivers who aren't) the Steelmate Baby Car Seat Reminder is a low-cost car reminder system ($38 on Amazon) that alerts drivers to the possibility of children in the back seat.
+If your kiddo rides with someone who does not use a smartphone, this innovative physical alarm is a safe bet.